Best LVN Programs in Texas 2026

 Campus Based - Website

-- Approved by Texas Board of Nursing.
+- Texas Board of Nursing (BON) accredited

-- Eligible for NCLEX-PN licensure.
+- Prepares for NCLEX-PN

-- Selective admission program.
+- Selective admission program

 Gainesville, TX